Frequently Asked Questions

 How can I complete 10–30 points of domestic intercultural experience?

 There are a number of ways you may do this; however, you must remember, completing hours in this category requires you to work, tutor, intern, hold an office, or volunteer with people in Michigan who are non-native to the US.
-If you volunteer with one of the businesses, which will be listed on our website by October 1, you must have significant interaction with those from another culture.
+If you volunteer with one of the businesses, which will be listed on our website each year by September 1, you must have significant interaction with those from another culture.
 You may choose from our list of approved businesses, organizations and student clubs.
 Please stop by and see us before attempting to arrange hours.
 We can help you fill out the proper risk management forms and provide you with an easy way to track hours (points).

 Who can apply for the Global Endorsement?